This site contains affiliate links to products. I may receive a commission for purchases made through these links.

 If you run your own business via direct sales, you may think it’s fine to use your company’s branding for everything.
 After all, they have done the work to make a logo, pick colors and fonts, and make gorgeous graphics, so why not use them?
 I’m going to tell you why you should brand yourself separately from your DS company, and how to do it!

 When you brand yourself, your customers get a glimpse of you, and something to relate to.
-Relationship marketing is huge in direct sales and small business ownership, because people are drawn to people they genuinely like, not just to a company.
+Relationship marketing is huge in small business ownership, because people are drawn to people they genuinely like, not just to a company.

 Branding yourself involves several elements, including object association, colors, fonts, and a logo.

-Object association is picking an object that you want your customers to relate with you.
-Pick an object or two that you want to focus on, and start putting it in your posts to your group or on Instagram.
-If you love giraffes, for example, show your customers that; wear giraffe print, post a picture of you drinking coffee from a mug with a giraffe, show them your giraffe collection.
-Pretty soon, your customers will see a giraffe and think of you!
-You’ll get messages and posts in your group about giraffes, hear all the giraffe jokes, and see all of the giraffes your customers see in stores (or at the zoo!).
-The giraffe doesn’t even have to be part of your business name or logo, just an object that your customers identify with you.
+Object association is picking an object that you want people to relate with you.
+Pick an object that you want to focus on, and start putting it in your social media posts.
+For example, if you love giraffes, show that; wear giraffe print, post a picture of you drinking coffee from a mug with a giraffe, take a selfie with a giraffe at the zoo.
+Pretty soon, your followers will see a giraffe and immediately think of you!

 Colors, fonts, and a logo are also important parts of your brand.
 The best way I’ve found to find what you like is to search on Pinterest.
 Follow me for some inspiration!
 I have boards dedicated to color schemes, fonts, logo inspiration, and graphic design elements.